koushik-kumar/AngularPractice/Leetcode_Notes.md

 ### Level-order traversal

 - Right side view
-  - Can be done using Que
+  - Can be done using Queue and subList(or another queue)